-Star Wars: The Old Republic’s 7.1 update has brought a great new way for solo players to get some of the best gear in the game, as long as they know how take advantage of the various level 80 systems in place!
+Star Wars: The Old Republic’ has brought a great new way for solo players to get some of the best gear in the game, as long as they know how take advantage of the various level 80 systems in place!
 In this guide I’m going to teach you the fastest and easiest way to get to the best gear solo players can get in the game.

 All of the steps we’re going to take are the fastest and most efficient way to get to that point while playing as a brand new level 80 player who only wants to play solo.

 You can use this same method to gear up with friends or in a group, it’ll just be faster if you aren’t playing alone!